atom-archive/electron-starter/README.md

 # Electron Starter App

-atom-shell-starter is a base application that you can use to get started writing your own cross-platform (Win/Mac/Linux) Desktop apps via Electron.
+electron-starter is a base application that you can use to get started writing your own cross-platform (Win/Mac/Linux) Desktop apps via Electron.
 This template is extracted from the Atom source code, cleaned up to be more generic, and to be a great starting point for a production app.

 ### Getting Started